htmlburger/carbon-fields-docs/documentation/2-getting-started.md

 This example assumes that you have created a file `post-meta.php` in the `/includes` subdirectory of your theme/plugin.

-Within this file, you can create your custom containers with preferred fields.
+Within this file, you can create your custom containers with the desired fields.

 ##### NB!
 Don’t forget the `use` statements in the beginning of the custom fields files.
 Each file should begin with: